-As a result of the COVID-19 pandemic, we have implemented work-from-home arrangements in accordance with local shelter-in-place orders and other governmental restrictions in the United States and certain international locations during the year ended December 31, 2020.
+As a result of the COVID-19 pandemic, we have implemented work-from-home arrangements in accordance with guidance from public health authorities, local shelter-in-place orders, and other governmental restrictions in the United States and certain international locations during the year ended December 31, 2021.
 We have reviewed our financial reporting process and business continuity plans in order to mitigate the impact to our control environment, operating procedures, and data.